AhmedBegggaUA/TAB2026/_sources/practice_2_2_search.md

 ```
 %%%%%%%%%%%%
-%P         %
+%         P%
-%%%%%%%%%% %
+%%%%%%%%%%%  %
-%         .%
+%.          %
 %%%%%%%%%%%%
 ```

-In this layout the only path goes all the way right, then wraps around — DFS will walk the long way because it dives in and does not backtrack until it is forced to.
-Try making the corridor longer or adding dead ends to exaggerate the effect.
+In this layout the only path goes all the way left from `P`, drops down, and then reaches the goal — DFS will walk the long way because it dives in and does not backtrack until it is forced to.

 #### Maze B — BFS expands many nodes but finds the optimal path

 BFS expands level by level in all directions, so in an open maze with few walls it will visit almost every cell before reaching a distant goal.
 This makes the node count large even though the path is short.

 ```
-%%%%%%%%%%%%%
+%%%%%%%%%%%%%%%%%%%%
-%P          %
+%                 P%
 %                  %
 %                  %
+%                  %
+%                  %
-%          .%
+%.                 %
-%%%%%%%%%%%%%
+%%%%%%%%%%%%%%%%%%%%
 ```

-Place the goal far from the start in an open space.
-BFS will flood the entire grid before finding it.
+The goal is in the bottom-left corner and Pacman starts top-right.
+BFS will flood the entire open space before finding it.

 #### Maze C — A\* shines over UCS with a good heuristic

-Design a maze where there are two routes of similar length but one is more "straight" toward the goal.
+Two routes of similar length, but one goes straight toward the goal and the other detours around a wall.
 A\* with the Manhattan distance heuristic will prefer the straighter route and expand fewer nodes than UCS, which is blind to direction.

 ```
-%%%%%%%%%%%%%%%
-%P    %       %
+%%%%%%%%%%%%%%%%%%
-%     %   .   %
+%               P%
 %       %        %
+%       %        %
+%       %       .%
+%       %        %
 %                %
-%%%%%%%%%%%%%%%
+%%%%%%%%%%%%%%%%%%
 ```

-The wall in the middle creates a choice: go around it to the left or to the right.
-The Manhattan heuristic will guide A\* toward the side closer to the goal, while UCS treats both sides equally.
+The vertical wall forces a choice: go around left or right.
+The Manhattan heuristic guides A\* toward the side closer to the goal, while UCS treats both sides equally.

 ---